Ukrainian family left war-torn homeland for Haughton

 “And we want to help our children to receive good education in USA,” said Molokov.

-There are no refugee services in the area, and the family is in need of help.
+The area has no refugee services, and the family needs help.
 They need everything for their future home, money for rent, and a used car to give them mobility.
 They’ll need more as they start their lives over, of course.
 They left Ukraine with one suitcase, after all.

 But they also left Ukraine with a priceless gift: each other.

-The Molokov family are extremely grateful for the help they received thus far from the community and from the Cochranes.
+The Molokov family is incredibly grateful for the help they have received thus far from the community and the Cochranes.
 But there is a way you can help if you feel it tugging at your heart.

 To help the Molokov’s you can donate by clicking here.